carpentries-incubator/machine-learning-neural-python/episodes/06-explainability.md

 :::::::::::::::::::::::::::::::::::::::: keypoints

-- Saliency maps are a popular form of explainability for imaging models.
+- Saliency maps visualize which parts of an image contribute most to a model’s prediction.
+- GradCAM++ and ScoreCAM are commonly used techniques for generating saliency maps in convolutional models.
+- Saliency maps can help build trust in a model, but they may not always reflect true model behavior.
-- Saliency maps should be used cautiously.
+- Explainability methods should be interpreted cautiously and validated carefully.

 ::::::::::::::::::::::::::::::::::::::::::::::::::